jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 When a command definition gets an object with a class, this creates a relation between the command and the class definition.
 This means, that the class definition also gets a reference back to the command.

 It looks like, when you turn a command into an executable object, without any additional effort automatically establishes the interchangeability between class commands and command parameters.
 I didn’t expect that.
-If two seemingly independent aspects confirm each other, I must be on the right track.
+If two seemingly independent aspects confirm each other, I might be on the right track.

 For objects of the class, this means, that they copy all methods of the class.
 If the method changes, this changes the class configuration.
-The change in class configuration must then be ventilated through to all the objects of the class.
+The change in class configuration might then be ventilated through to all the objects of the class.
 I haven’t accounted for that yet.
 The same effect is there for just data of objects: if the class configuration changes, the objects should change also.
 Gee... you should be versioning.
 Objects do not change, because they link to a specific version of the class.
 However when creating a command, and giving it a relation to a class, I guess I do want the command to be ventilated through to the objects?
 Or might I just forget about that?